-His feet will stand on the Mount of Olives – this of course is not the invisible God, but Christ as the Angel of YHVH, who stands on the Mount; this is the “Great Day of their Wrath” (Rev 6:17), the wrath of Christ and God.
+His feet will stand on the Mount of Olives – this of course is not the invisible God, but Christ as the Angel of YHVH, who will stand on the Mount of Olives.

-then YHVH my God will come – YHVH my ELOHIM, meaning Christ, with all the Angels, as described in 2 Thessalonians 1:7.
+then YHVH my God will come – YHVH (He WILL BE) my ELOHIM, meaning Christ, with all the Angels, as described in 2 Thessalonians 1:7.

-YHVH will be King over all the earth – in the day when Christ hands over the kingdom to God, see Daniel 7:14; 1 Corinthians 15:24.
+YHVH will be King over all the earth – in the Lord’s Day when Christ hands over the kingdom to God, see Daniel 7:14; 1 Corinthians 15:24.
 God shall become the Lord, as He was in the Old Testament.

 their flesh will rot… – a great description of the effect of nuclear weapons, which we must imagine must be used in the Great Battle of that Day.
 See also the description of the “sky rolled back as a scroll” in Rev 6:14.

 the hand of one against the hand of another – describing the “valley of Jehoshapet” in 2 Chronicles 20:23, where they turned their swords against each other.
 Jehoshapet is called the battle place of the Great Day in Joel 3:2.